munificent/craftinginterpreters/book/optimization.md

 now-optimized VM and see what the profiler shows us.
 On my machine, `tableGet()` is still a fairly large chunk of execution time.
 That's to be expected for a dynamically-typed language.
 But it has dropped from 72% of the total execution time down to 35%.
-That's much more inline with what we'd like to see and shows that our optimization didn't just make the program faster, but made it faster *in the way we expected*.
+That's much more in line with what we'd like to see and shows that our optimization didn't just make the program faster, but made it faster *in the way we expected*.
 Profilers are useful for verifying solutions just as they are for discovering problems.